withastro/astro/docs/src/pages/guides/deploy.md

   publish = "dist"
 ```

 Push the new `netlify.toml` file up to your hosted git repository.
-Then, set up a new project on [Netlify](https://netlify.com) using you project repo.
+Then, set up a new project on [Netlify](https://netlify.com) for your git repository.
 Netlify will read this file and automatically configure your deployment.

 ### Netlify Website UI